Giants vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Call and the Washington Nationals will attempt to beat LaMonte Wade Jr and the San Francisco Giants when the teams meet on Friday at 7:05 PM ET.
+Michael Conforto and the San Francisco Giants will look to find success Josiah Gray when he starts for the Washington Nationals on Saturday at 7:05 PM ET, in the second game of a three-game series at Nationals Park.

-The Giants are the favorite in this one, at -160, while the underdog Nationals have +135 odds to play spoiler.
-A 10-run total is set in this game.
+The Giants are the favorite in this one, at -200, while the underdog Nationals have +165 odds to upset.
+The total is 8.5 runs for the game.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.